5.6 Reporting Quality, Ratios, DuPont, and Modeling

 Test Your Knowledge

-Revenue grows rapidly while receivables grow much faster than revenue and operating cash flow lags net income.
+Revenue is growing rapidly, receivables are growing much faster than revenue, and operating cash flow lags net income.
 The most appropriate analyst response is to:

 A